ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_shared.rst

        else:
            module.fail_json('respawn is not available in Ansible < 2.11, ensure that foopkg is installed')

-The optional module_utils behavior also applies to module imports from collections.
+The optional import behavior also applies to module_utils imported from collections.

 .. seealso::